fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; In America, coffee is one of the most popular…

 Kicking Horse Coffee started out in a garage in 1996.
-The two founders, Elana Rosenfeld and Leo Johnson, got their start by roasting small batches of coffee out of their garage.
+The two founders, Elana Rosenfeld and Leo Johnson got their start by roasting small batches of coffee beans out of their garage.
 Their goal was simply to roast the freshest and best-tasting coffee.

 Since then, they’ve grown into a much larger roasting facility and in 2008 opened an adjoining café.
 But they’re still based in the small Canadian tourist town of Invermere, British Columbia.

 With the Rocky Mountains as a backdrop, they’re dedicated to values of sustainability and environmental protection.
 Since 2007, all their coffee has been both organic and Fair Trade.
 For 13 years in a row, they’ve ranked as Canada’s #1 selling organic and Fair Trade coffee.